ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 to make the user space input output driver deamon to reload its rules so that the newly built DKMS module can work properly.

-Following e3 wrappers with DKMS kernel modules associated.
-One can have a look as reference.
+Following e3 wrappers, with DKMS kernel modules associated, can be used as reference.

 ```console
 https://gitlab.esss.lu.se/e3/wrappers/ts/e3-mrfioc2